 - 4.7 The Craven Local Plan falls within both the jurisdiction of Yorkshire Water and United Utilities as appointed water and sewerage undertakers through the Water Industry Act (WIA) 1991.
-Section 94 places a duty upon a sewerage undertaker to provide, improve and extend a system of public sewers to ensure that its area is effectively drained. - 4.9 The Water Services Regulation Authority (Ofwat) is the economic regulator of water and sewerage companies in England and Wales.
+Section 94 places a duty upon a sewerage undertaker to provide, improve and extend a system of public sewers to ensure that its area is effectively drained. - 4.8 The Water Services Regulation Authority (Ofwat) is the economic regulator of water and sewerage companies in England and Wales.
 For every five-year asset management planning (AMP) cycle, companies submit a business plan to Ofwat which sets out the requirements for maintaining its assets, improve services to customers and deal with its impact on the environment.
-Any infrastructure requirements which arise after agreement of the five-year AMP will normally be considered for the following AMP period. - 4.10 Under Section 106 of the WIA 1991, developers have a right to connect to the existing sewerage system.
+Any infrastructure requirements which arise after agreement of the five-year AMP will normally be considered for the following AMP period. - 4.9 Under Section 106 of the WIA 1991, developers have a right to connect to the existing sewerage system.
 The developer is required to fund the connection to the sewer and the cost of any on-site sewerage.
 Should the developer need to cross third-party land to connect to the existing sewerage system then they can requisition the sewerage undertaker to provide a new sewer under Section 98 of the WIA 1991.
-Requisitions are funded by the developer but the cost is discounted to take account of income received from new sewerage charges over a 12-year period. - 4.11 United Utilities has recently produced a Water Resources Management Plan 2015 and Yorkshire Water's Our Blueprint for Yorkshire.
-The plan also sets out a proposed
+Requisitions are funded by the developer but the cost is discounted to take account of income received from new sewerage charges over a 12-year period. - 4.10 United Utilities has recently produced a Water Resources Management Plan 2015 and Yorkshire Water's Our Blueprint for Yorkshire.
+The plan also sets out a proposed strategy for water resources and demand management to ensure adequate water supplies to serve customers. - 4.11 When a developer wishes to proceed with a site, they can requisition the appropriate water company to provide local network infrastructure in accordance with the

-- strategy for water resources and demand management to ensure adequate water supplies to serve customers. - 4.12 When a developer wishes to proceed with a site, they can requisition the appropriate water company to provide local network infrastructure in accordance with the relevant provisions of the WIA 1991.
-The cost of this is shared between the developer and undertaker in accordance with provisions of legislation. - 4.13 Both Yorkshire Water and United Utilities offer a pre-planning sewerage enquiry service which landowners, developers and applicants can use to ascertain the waste and clean water status of a site.
+- relevant provisions of the WIA 1991.
+The cost of this is shared between the developer and undertaker in accordance with provisions of legislation. - 4.12 Both Yorkshire Water and United Utilities offer a pre-planning sewerage enquiry service which landowners, developers and applicants can use to ascertain the waste and clean water status of a site.
 This service can be utilised at any stage prior to the submission of a planning application.

-4.12 United Utilities and Yorkshire Water have identified the following issues that will need to be considered when delivering the local plan.
+4.13 United Utilities and Yorkshire Water have identified the following issues that will need to be considered when delivering the local plan.

 Settlement Infrastructure required Skipton Developments should be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works Glusburn & Drainage will be via the Aire Valley trunk sewer.
-Developments Crosshills should be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works Sutton in The sites would drain via the Aire Valley trunk sewer.
+Developments should Crosshills be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works Sutton in The sites would drain via the Aire Valley trunk sewer.
 Developments Craven should be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works Cowling The sites would drain via the Aire Valley trunk sewer.
-Developments should be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works capacity exists within their network, identifying what is needed to support anticipated levels of new development and for delivering required new infrastructure.
+Developments should be phased over the Plan period to ensure that adequate capacity can be provided at the receiving waste water treatment works